PCGS Set Registry Rules

-Coins that have been graded with a plus grade receive a .5 increase in the grade.
+Coins that PCGS has graded with a plus (+) receive a .5 increase in the grade.
 In other words, a coin graded 65+ will be calculated as 65.5 in the Registry.

 Everyman sets do not allow any coin with a grade higher than 58+.
-Allowable coins are graded 58+ or less can be designated a circulation strike or proof.
+Allowable coins are graded 58+ or less and can be either circulation strike or proof.

 Buying and Selling Policy